 Nicodemus brought a mixture of myrrh and aloes, about seventy-five pounds.
 40Taking Jesus' body, the two of them wrapped it, with the spices, in strips of linen.
 This was in accordance with Jewish burial customs.
 41At the place where Jesus was crucified, there was a garden, and in the garden a new tomb, in which no one had ever been laid.
 42Because it was the Jewish day of Preparation and since the tomb was nearby, they laid Jesus there.John 19:39-42, NIV

-Very hastily, these two men - probably accompanied by servants - because they were rich men, took the spices that were often used in burial, placed those with the body, wrapped the body in linen wrappings, and placed the body in this tomb, and placed a stone in front of the tomb.
+Very hastily, these two men - probably accompanied by servants - because they were rich men, took the spices that were often used in burial, placed those with the body, wrapped the body in linen wrappings, and put the body in the tomb, and placed a stone in front of the tomb.
 This is probably where they needed the help of servants, because the stone would have been very heavy.
 It appears that the site of this tomb was very close to the site of the cross.
 Matthew 27: 61 makes it clear that at least two women noted the site of the tomb.
 They saw the place where Jesus was laid in the tomb.
 This becomes very significant, when the women seek to come to the tomb very early on Easter Sunday morning.
-They know where they're going because they've been there before, and they've seen the place.
+They know where they are going because they have been there before, and they have seen the place.

 Guards Set at the Tomb